sudodoki/raccit/README.md

   + [X] -r <id> – undo every .raccit commit up to point of <id>
 + Semi-advanced implementation
   + [ ] run on folders and subdirectories
-  + [ ] optimize checks by tracking commits - file change.
-Consider
+  + [ ] optimize checks by tracking commits instead of comparing file change
 + Advanced implementation
   + [X] investigate git structures changes and structures commit
   + [ ] try different strings alignment, store code for which 'scheme' is used